Downloads

 Some of our users provide binaries of development snapshots on a regular basis:

-Please be aware of the fact that these binaries are generated automatically from the current master branch of the Git repository, which means they might be in an untested and/or non-working state and possibly screw your config.
+Please be aware of the fact that these binaries might be generated automatically from the current master branch of the Git repository, which means they might be in an untested and/or non-working state and possibly screw your config.
 See below for even more disclaimers.

 The code you get from this repository is not intended for productive use.
 We sometimes break things or commit experimental features.
 However, we do try to keep the master branch in a usable and compiling state most of the time, as we have many users building from that despite all our disclaimers ;-) Breakages usually get reported very quickly.